odkr/sucgi/README.rst

 Installation
 ============

-**Do NOT use suCGI at this point!** This repository exists to facilitate continuous integration with static code checkers and in-house testing, *not* to distribute code to the public.
+**Do NOT use suCGI at this point!** This project is work in progess and the repository exists only to facilitate continuous integration with static code checkers as well as in-house testing, *not* to distribute code to the public.

 ----